a-s-o/huge/README.md

 ## Installation

+**Caution:** Do not use until version `1.0.0`; all current releases are meant only for development and testing.
+Version 1 release will solidify the api and internals; expected November 2015

     > npm install huge

 ## What is this

-This framework allows you build a system using small, independent node.js applications running in separate processes (called micro-services).
+**Huge** is set of components that allows you to design and build a system using small, independent `node.js` applications (called micro-services).
 These processes can communicate with each other using built in service discovery.

+The framework plays to node's strengths to create small precise applications instead of building complex monolithic systems.

-Huge framework is not designed for infinite scalability.
+**Huge** is not designed for infinite scalability.
 I use it for benefits in code quality, isolation and organization.
 It is not meant for (twitter|google|facebook) scales.
-The name is #ironic.
+The name is _#ironic_.

 ## Features

-* Specify dependencies between independent node applications
+* Easy orchestration of dependent applications
 * Lightweight, provides a simple layer over proven components
 * Service discovery using `consul`
 * Load balancing between multiple instances of same micro-service using native node.js `cluster` module

 # Roadmap to 1.0

-* [ ] Connect more than 1 nodes (currently only single server)
+* [ ] API documentation
 * [ ] Process monitoring with `forever-monitor`
 * [ ] Log consolidation using `bunyan`
+* [ ] Connect remote nodes (currently single server only)
+* [ ] Integration tests

 ## Example